VolkenoMakers/volkeno-forumy/README.md

 ## Description

-the forum has three levels of possible addition:
+The forum has three levels of possible addition:

-* the first concerns the addition of the subject.
+* The first concerns the addition of the subject.
 You must add a title, an initial content, an id, a slug, a creation date, a first name and a last name.

-* the second provide you the posibility to add comments to a subject.
+* The second provide you the posibility to add comments to a subject.
 You need the following fields: comment content, id, slug, creation date, first name and last name.

 * And for the last level users can reply to a comment with the same fields of level two